c032/node-base-typescript/README.md

-The main objective is having as much config as possible in this package, so that I can just include it in TypeScript projects and avoid cluttering them with so copy-pasted config files for formatting, linting, and stuff.
+The main objective is having as much config as possible in this package, so that I can just include it in TypeScript projects and avoid cluttering them with so copy-pasted config files.

 ## Install